 - Must be a Zambian citizen.

 - Must not be a Member of Parliament.

 - Must be at least nineteen (19) years old.

+- Has a certificate of clearance showing payments of council taxes, where applicable

 - Must be a registered voter.

-- Must have been ordinarily resident in the local authority area for at least five (5) years.

-- Must declare assets and liabilities.
+- Must have been ordinarily resident in the district for at least five (5) years.
+Must declare assets and liabilities.